fernando-mc/save-healthcare/README.md

 **DON'T COMMIT YOUR CREDENTIALS THEY ALLOW ACCESS TO YOUR TWITTER ACCOUNT**
 3. Edit the base tweets in save_healthcare.py and add more if you want.
 4. Start sending tweets: `python save_healthcare.py`

+On Mac you can schedule a tweet to Republican senators every two minutes like this:
+`brew install watch && watch -n120 "python save_healthcare.py"`